From the world's best butter to D-Day Beaches and Memorials, Normandy has something for everyone

 Where to Stay in Normandy

 Being a rural region, Normandy is worth a week or more.
-If you're willing to give it enough time, you might try renting a vacation house in Normandy (book direct).
+If you're willing to give it enough time, you might try renting a Vacation Home in Normandy.

 France guide Mary Anne Evans recommends a stay at La Ferme de la Rançonnière Hotel.